Logo Taplio

 I was REJECTED for an internal position after passing all assessments.
 This was a very toxic work environment.
 The manager bullied and demoralized everyone on the team, including me.
 She FIRED me for being honest and expressing my concerns.
 Three days later, she offered to come back to my role.
 I said no, but no, thank you.
 One year later, an AMAZING job offer came my way.
 5 Years later, another terrific job offer came my way.
 After over 10 years, I realized this was a stepping stone to better opportunities for me.
 Lessons Learned: 1)Leaving an unhealthy work environment is a blessing.
 2)Your value does not decrease based on someone’s opinion of you.
 3)If one opportunity doesn't go through, many more opportunities will.
 4)Never let anyone underestimate you.
 5)You must believe in yourself.
 Agree?

-𝗢𝗻𝗰𝗲 𝘂𝗽𝗼𝗻 𝗮 𝘁𝗶𝗺𝗲... a leader offered me career advice during a job interview.
+𝗢𝗻𝗰𝗲 𝘂𝗽𝗼𝗻 𝗮 𝘁𝗶𝗺𝗲...
+A leader offered me career advice during a job interview.
 He mentioned that the job posting I was applying for had been filled.
 However, he also suggested another position that might better suit me and asked if I would like to learn more about it.
 I said yes and inquired about the specifics of the role.
 He explained that it was a technical position, and he believed I would be a great fit due to my experience leading Agile programs, which the team needed to succeed in the role.
 And after only three interview rounds, he gave me the job opportunity. 𝗧𝗼 𝗮𝗹𝗹 𝗵𝗶𝗿𝗶𝗻𝗴 𝗺𝗮𝗻𝗮𝗴𝗲𝗿𝘀: your decisions go beyond skills and qualifications.
 They are about creating opportunities and shaping futures. 𝗜𝘀 𝘁𝗵𝗲𝗿𝗲 𝗮 𝗹𝗲𝗮𝗱𝗲𝗿 𝗳𝗿𝗼𝗺 𝘆𝗼𝘂𝗿 𝗰𝗮𝗿𝗲𝗲𝗿 𝘁𝗵𝗮𝘁 𝘆𝗼𝘂 𝘀𝘁𝗶𝗹𝗹 𝗿𝗲𝗺𝗲𝗺𝗯𝗲𝗿?

 Content Inspiration, AI, scheduling, automation, analytics, CRM.